gsbdarc/ollama_helper/README.md

 ```
 curl http://<hostname>:<port>
 ```
-where `hostname` is the GPU node that is running the server.
+where `hostname` is the GPU node that is running the server and `port` is the port number where server is listening.

 Run the script from the login node:
 ```